Is Kunduz attack a Taliban tactic to influence Doha peace talks? | DW | 31.08.2019

 Taliban delegates say that they are still negotiating the mechanism of the US troops' withdrawal from Afghanistan.
 At the same time, the insurgents need to assure the US that the Afghan territories under their control won't be used for attacks against the US and its allies in the future.

-The two sides have also agreed on a possible ceasefire, sources in Doha told DW.
+The two sides are also discussing a possible ceasefire.
 This means that the Taliban won't attack US troops if and when they start to pull out from the war-ravaged country.

 This ceasefire would eventually need to include Afghan government forces, too.
 But as an intra-Afghan dialogue would only be possible once the US and the Taliban strike a deal in Doha, it is unclear how different Afghan players would proceed.